jrchennnn/jrchennnn.github.io/_pages/about.md

 # 🧑 About me

-I am currently an incoming Ph.D. student at [Shanghai Innovation Institute](https://www.sii.edu.cn/) and [Fudan University](https://www.fudan.edu.cn/en/) and an undergraduate student majoring in Computer Science and Technology at [Harbin Institute of Technology, Shenzhen](https://www.hitsz.edu.cn/), graduating in 2026.
+I am an incoming Ph.D. candidate at the [Shanghai Innovation Institute](https://www.sii.edu.cn/) and [Fudan University](https://www.fudan.edu.cn/en/), concurrently completing my undergraduate studies in Computer Science and Technology at the [Harbin Institute of Technology, Shenzhen](https://www.hitsz.edu.cn/), with an expected graduation in 2026.

 Currently, my research topic is 3D vision, Embodied Intelligence and Efficient AI.
 <br>